 STORY OF A BAD BOY (based on the 1869 novel by Thomas Bailey Aldrich) was produced in celebration of the 100th Anniversary of the Aldrich Memorial, which is on the grounds of Portsmouth's Strawbery Banke Museum.
 We worked with museum staff to create an auxiliary community arts project commemorating the memorial's 1908 dedication which was presented at Strawbery Banke and toured to area senior centers.

 We bring the ideas embodied in historical texts to life onstage through storytelling, puppetry, shadow play, projected images and oversize story books.
 As with text, we use historical sources for our visual motifs: photographs, illustrations and period art works--as well as historical staging conventions, including toy theatre, rolling panoramas and commedia dell'arte style masks.
 We aspire, through our focus on original source materials, to engage our audiences in the richness of New England's culture and history.
-Through the power and immediacy of live performance, we provide an intimate connection with history.
+Through the power and immediacy of live performance, we provide an intimate connection with our region’s cultural heritage.